 ” (Bridgespan.org, 2015) a study on effective community collaboration.

 Mike holds his MBA from the Haas School of Business at the University of California, Berkeley, his MS in Secondary Education from Pace University, and his BA in Ecology, Evolution, and Environmental Biology and History from Columbia University.

 Prior to joining Bridgespan, Mike taught middle school science for three years at PS 202 in Brooklyn, NY.
-He lives in Brooklyn with his wife and toddler.
+He lives in Brooklyn with his wife and two kids.